The curriculum maps and schemes of work we have developed have encouraged 'A Creative Curriculum' for our KS3 students.

 Duke of Edinburgh Award Scheme

-Some students in Planets Department will continue working towards their Duke of Edinburgh beginning initially with the bronze award.
+Some students in Mountains Department will continue working towards their Duke of Edinburgh beginning initially with the bronze award.
 There is scope for

 Each level covers 4 section: